Tax Reduction Strategies

 – JoAnn Huber

 Dean Barber: Hello, everyone.
-I’m Dean Barber, founder, and CEO of Barber Financial Group.
+I’m Dean Barber, founder, and CEO of Modern Wealth Management.

 JoAnn Huber: Hi, I’m JoAnn Huber.
-I’m a CPA, CERTIFIED FINANCIAL PLANNER®, and partner at Barber Financial Group.
+I’m a CPA, CERTIFIED FINANCIAL PLANNER®, and partner at Modern Wealth Management.

 Dean Barber: We are here today to talk to you about tax reduction strategies.
 There’s no book on tax reduction strategies that you can read and comprehend that will allow you to know what to do and what strategies you need to be doing today to reduce your taxes in the future.
 There’s one thing that we know for certain, JoAnn, and that is that as long as somebody lives in the United States, as long as they have money or make money, the taxes will be a fact of their life.